An introduction to the Olympus Riviera, Greece

 Hikes or walks of all levels can be enjoyed, whether it's up the various mountain paths, or into the deep ravines.
 In fact, with national park status given in 1938, you could call it Greece's (smaller scale) Grand Canyon.
 The starting point for any exploration of Mount Olympus is the previously mentioned village of Litochoro located right at the base of the mountain.

-Whether you come for the landscapes, forest walks, and beach time in summer or skiing in the winter, you will enjoy your time in the Olympus Riviera all year round.
-Remember to check out the latest deals on summer holidays to the Olympus Riviera with Thomas Cook.
-You'll find great value online offers, and can choose from departure airports across the UK.
-You can also see what the weather along the Olympus Riviera is like, plus when we think is the best time to go for the best holiday weather.
+Planning a trip to the Olympus Riviera?
+Whether you go for the landscapes, forest walks, and beach time in summer or skiing in the winter, you'll enjoy the Olympus Riviera all year round.
+Remember to check out the latest deals on villa holidays to the Olympus Riviera with James Villas.

 More about Greece